DigitalHumanitiesCraft/crown/README.md

 The process begins with the collection of data through **The Museum System (TMS)**, which allows data to be exported in Excel format.
 This format contains various data fields designed to meet the operational needs of the museum and the research-related details of each object (´crown:Object´ or ´crown:AdditionalMaterial´).

 Two Python scripts are used to convert the data from Excel to RDF format: excel-to-rdf.py and index-to-rdf.py.
-The **excel-to-rdf.py script** does most of the conversion, using the *Datafields Spreadsheet* to map Excel fields to the ontology and creates the **RDF data** itself.
+The **excel-to-rdf.py script** does most of the conversion, using the *Datafields Spreadsheet* to map Excel fields to the ontology and creates the RDF data.
 This stage also includes data normalisation to meet the specific needs of the project.
+A major challenge in the project is the input of complex content in free text fields by different staff member.
 The **index-to-rdf.py script** creates the necessary index files, like those for materials and persons.
 Both use the [rdflib](https://rdflib.readthedocs.io/en/stable/) Python library.

 A crucial element of the workflow is the mapping of TMS data fields, especially customisable, project-specific user fields, to RDF classes and properties within the application ontology.
 It's essential that domain experts have the flexibility to change field names, definitions and translations.
 This task is facilitated by the **Datafields Spreadsheet**.
 While Google spreadsheets are recommended for their ability to support real-time collaborative editing and built-in version control, any type of spreadsheet or CSV file can be used effectively.
 The ability for multiple users to edit simultaneously streamlines the workflow and leverages the collective expertise of different team members.
 In addition, the Google Spreadsheets API provides the ability to programmatically interact with the Datafields spreadsheet, increasing workflow efficiency.
 Nevertheless, working with CSV remains a viable option for non-commercial productions.